robhta/DASHPasswordManager/README.md

 		 - derive symmetric key using sha-512
 		 - fill the payload so that it can be AES encrypted
 		 - use a random number generator to generate an input vector
-		 - symmetric encryption using AES-256-CBC
+		 - symmetric encryption using AES-256-CBC for deriving a symmetric key
+		 - symmetric encryption using AES-256-GCM for contract encryption
  - data contract:
 	 -
 	 - owner: to reference data (is implicitly given)
 	 - index: for identifying the path for the key.
-	 - input vector: for AES-256-CBC
+	 - input vector: for AES-256-GCM
+	 - authentication Tag: for AES-256-GCM
 	 - encrypted payload

  - problems we need to address: